fabiogm/fabiogm.github.io/_posts/2016-10-24-Installing-xgboost-with-OpenMP-Mac-OSX.markdown

 After losing a few hours (and my temper in the process) I thought I would share the steps to compile and install xgboost on a Mac OSX with
 OpenMP (for multi-threading) support.
 Official docs weren't terribly helpful.

-This is going to be graceful.
+This is not going to be graceful.

 First, download the code